pyeventsourcing/eventsourcing/docs/topics/user_guide/wsgi.rst

 =====================================
-Web Frameworks and Task Queue Workers
+Web frameworks and task queue workers
 =====================================

 In general, you will need one and only one instance of your application